 Manuka honey is one of my favorite home remedies for Staph and MRSA skin infections.
-As I’ve mentioned before on my blog, Manuka honey is safe, inexpensive and easy to use and it can be used in different ways for MRSA wound care.
-It can also provide support against Staph and MRSA biofilms.
-And unlike essential oils and herbal products, finding Manuka honey products with the required purity and strength for stubborn infections is fairly simple.
+Manuka honey is safe, inexpensive, easy to use and it can provide support against Staph and MRSA biofilms.
+And unlike essential oils and herbal products, it’s pretty easy to find high-quality Manuka honey products with the strength needed for stubborn infections.

 One of the easiest and most helpful ways to use Manuka honey is on skin infections, especially open sores and wounds.
 Because it is so mild, it can be used repeatedly multiple times per day, applied directly to wounds.
 Most people tolerate honey quite well and reactions are rare.

 A common way to use Manuka honey for a skin infection is to place it underneath wound dressings.
 Most people can replace their dressing 3 times per day with a fresh dose of honey applied each time.
 A dressing is simply a sterile bandage to cover the wound.
 Dressings come in various sizes and shapes and some have self adhesives while and others require tape to hold in place.

 Below is a good method for using honey on wounds with dressings.
 The idea is to maximize contact between the wound and the honey by reducing the air-space in the gauze:

 - Clean the wound with hydrogen peroxide or as directed by your physician.

 - Pre-soak a sterile gauze pad with manuka honey.

 - Drizzle honey into the wound and cover with a pre-soaked gauze pad.